Diagnosis

 Depending on the cause of symptoms, medicines might help.
 Medicines used to treat people with Raynaud's disease may include:

 • Calcium channel blockers.
-These drugs relax and open small blood vessels in the hands and feet.
+These medicines relax and open small blood vessels in the hands and feet.
 These drugs also can help heal sores on fingers or toes.
 Examples include nifedipine (Procardia), amlodipine (Norvasc), felodipine and isradipine.

 Surgeries and medical procedures